ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

 {INFO/}

 Tags are designated to provide information regarding their entries.

+* **Descriptive Tags**
   A tag can be a **short descriptive text**.

+* **Reference Tags**
-A tag can also be a **reference to a document** by the document's ID.
+  A tag can also contain a document's ID, and function as a **reference to this document**.

-Using tags as references to documents, **is the preferabble way to use them**.
-Here is why.

-* The short (ID-long) reference, e.g. "watches/fitbit", refers us
-  to a text that is as long and as structured as we'd like it to be.
-* While time series entries are queried, the query can load the documents their tags refer to and filter the results by the documents' contents.
+    A reference-tag is preferable when we want the tag to be very short and yet refer us to an unlimited source of information.

+    Reference-tags can be used to [filter time series data](../../document-extensions/timeseries/querying/filtering#using-tags-as-references---) during a query.
-  E.g., the query can -
+    **E.g.**, the query can -
     **1.** load time series entries whose tags refer to device-specification documents.
     **2.** retrieve and examine the specification document referred to by each entry.
     **3.** project to the client only values measured by Japanese devices.

+    {INFO: }
+    Prefer re-using a few tags many times over using many unique tags,
+    to minimize memory and storage usage and optimize time series performance.
+    {INFO/}

 {PANEL/}